-Main Clauses and Subordinate Clauses, Task2
+Reading and Writing: “Main Clauses and Subordinate Clauses, Task2”

-The task has about 20 sentences with one main and one subordinate clause.
+Price in Australian $.
+“Main Clauses and Subordinate Clauses, Task2” is the second of two writing tasks on main clauses and subordinate clauses.
+It assists children with reading.
+In this lesson there are twenty sentences.
 There are explanations and examples.
 The demonstrative pronoun is also introduced.
 This is suitable for Grade 5 upwards and any student not aware of it before.

 Children can read and write better – a lot better – when they understand how sentences are constructed and what makes a sentence.
 This item is a follow-on from Task(1) and is a step up in difficulty.
-It is written for the parent as tutor to his or her own child.
+It is suitable for parents tutoring their own children and also for home schooling.